-Icrowdhouse: Founded in 2016 with headquarters in Barcelona, it is a Participatory Financing Platform authorized by the National Commission of the Market of Valore (CNMV).
-In September, 2018 published its first project, currently it carries 6 projects financed with € 5 M raised, 243 registered users and 50 investors (offline-online).
+Icrowdhouse: Founded in 2016 with headquarters in Barcelona, it is a Participatory Financing Platform authorized by the National Securities Market Commission (CNMV).
+In September 2018, it published its first project, currently it has 6 projects financed with € 5 M raised, 243 registered users and 50 investors (offline-online).
 It admits investments from € 50 (depending on the type of project).

 Brickbro: Founded in 2018 with headquarters in Barcelona, they operate through the Stockcrowd Participatory Financing Platform authorized by the (CNMV).
 The minimum amount to invest varies from 50 to 300 euros per project, depending on the needs for each operation.

-Brickstarter: Founded in 2017 based in Valencia, it is an investment platform specialized in tourist apartments, admits investments from 50 €
+Brickstarter: Founded in 2017 with headquarters in Valencia, it is an investment platform specialized in tourist apartments, admits investments from € 50

 Civislend: Headquarters in Madrid founded in 2016, Real Estate Investment Platform authorized by the CNMV and the Bank of Spain in all its forms that include securities, participations and loans.
 The minimum amount to invest depends on each property, in some projects it can be up to € 100.

-Debar GI: Real Estate Crowdfunding platform based in Madrid, admits investments from € 5000
+Debar GI: Real Estate Crowdfunding Platform based in Madrid, admits investments from € 5000

 Ethic Investors:Founded in 2017 with headquarters in Barcelona, they work with the Stockcrowd Participatory Financing Platform, authorized by the CNMV.

-Housers: Founded in 2015, has its headquarters in Madrid, has attended 5 financing rounds for a total of $ 4.5 M, has offices in Madrid, Barcelona, Valencia, Milan and Lisbon.
-It has 100.948 registered users and an accumulated investment of 77.299.747.The minimum amount to invest is € 50.
+Housers: Founded in 2015, it is headquartered in Madrid, has attended 5 rounds of financing for a total of $ 4.5 million, has offices in Madrid, Barcelona, Valencia, Milan and Lisbon.
+It has 100.948 registered users and an accumulated investment of € 77.299.747.The minimum amount to invest is € 50.